 I left the West on a quest for forests.

 An escort of swans guided me through the archway to London.
 Two herons and a cormorant sat on a forked branch at Greenford.
-Their meanings bring messages.
 Travelling a distance of 12 weeks in 4 days, at some points delirious with hunger, I covered long stretches of canal I couldn’t remember seeing before.
-Gulls reminded me to be adaptable and do what I had to do, to survive.
+Gulls reminded me to be adaptable and do what I had to, to survive.
 Crossing the white noise of the M25, BAM! into the city, past the prison and the last mile .. to Trellick Tower.

 It’s a heavy boat, kind of exhausting to move alone.
 I wondered if it would be easier with other people.
-I cleared myself away waiting for them to arrive.
+I cleared myself away & waited for them to arrive.

 None of us realised it would be such hard work.
 Regent’s park a haze of green, we sang through the tunnels which reminded me to breathe.. a space in Camden our luck was in.
 We contemplated Sturt’s lock which just wouldn’t move.
-Friends joined us in Broadway & opened the gates to the Limehouse basin, then up through the cut, a desolate stretch of industrial wasteland which choked the propellor twice, we arrived at Three Mills … for cards.
+Friends joined us in Broadway & opened the gates to the Limehouse basin, up through the cut, a desolate stretch of industrial wasteland which choked the propellor twice, we arrived at Three Mills … for cards.

 After six days of glorious sun, friends joined us in bucketing rain .. then everyone left.. & I was back on my lonesome again.